gooddata/gooddata-ui/docs/platform_intro.md

 * **GoodData REST API** is a low-level API that makes the platform features accessible to all GoodData users.

-* **GoodData.js** is a set of JavaScript wrappers written on top of the *REST API*.
-Additionally, GoodData.js handles authentication, unified query request format (AFM), and many more.
+* **GoodData JS** is a set of JavaScript wrappers written on top of the *REST API*.
+Additionally, GoodData JS handles authentication, unified query request format (AFM), and many more.

 * **GoodData.UI** is a React-based JavaScript library for building responsive analytical applications.
-This library is written on top of *GoodData.js* and makes creating analytical applications even more convenient by adding visual components.
+This library is written on top of *GoodData JS* and makes creating analytical applications even more convenient by adding visual components.

 ## Main concepts